Programs, groups, campaigns

 Housing

-Our housing-justice program organizes the Chicago Tenants Council, of four tenant associations, at Grove Parc, the Burnham, Park Shore East, and Island Terrace.
+Our housing-justice program organizes the Chicago Tenants Council, a group of tenant associations including those of the Grove Parc, the Burnham, Park Shore East, and Island Terrace complexes.

-The program works with tenants in multi-family subsidized housing to preserve and improve their homes, and to build the movement for the human right to housing.
+The program works with tenants in market-rate, multi-family, and subsidized housing to secure their homes’ quality and affordability, and to build the movement for the human right to housing.

 US Bank illegally foreclosed on Ms. Powell after it changed her family’s mortgage from FHA to conventional, ballooning payments from $800 to $3,500 a month.
 Donate, show up at the encampment at Christiana’s (the sheriff could come any day), sign this petition, and call officials.